 We will provide specific terms of any offered securities and offering in a supplement to this prospectus.
 Any prospectus supplement may also add, update, or change information contained in this prospectus.
-You should carefully read this secus and the applicable prospectus supplement as well as the documents incorporated or deemed to be incorporated by reference in this prospectus before you purchase any of the securities offered hereby.
+You should carefully read this prospectus and the applicable prospectus supplement as well as the documents incorporated or deemed to be incorporated by reference in this prospectus before you purchase any of the securities offered hereby

 These securities may be offered and sold in the same offering or in separate offerings; to or through underwriters, dealers, and agents; or directly to purchasers.
 The names of any underwriters, dealers, or agents involved in the sale of our securities, their compensation and any over-allotment options held by them will be described in the applicable prospectus supplement.
-For a more complete description of the plan of distribution of these securities, see the section entitled "Plan of Distribution beginning on page 66 of this prospectus.
+For a more complete description of the plan of distribution of these securities, see the section entitled "Plan of Distribution" beginning on page 116 of this prospectus

 The ADSs are listed on the NASDAQ Global Select Market under the symbol "JFIN."
-On July 23, 2024, the last reported sale price of the ADSs on the NASDAQ Global Select Market was US\$5.71 per ADS.
+On August 19, 2024, the last reported sale price of the ADSs on the NASDAQ Global Select Market was US\$6.07 per ADS.

-Jayin Group is not a Chinese operating company but a Cayman Islands holding company.
-Jayin Group is a Cayman Islands holding company primarily operating in China through (i) its PRC subsidiaries, including Shanghai Kunjia Technology, Co, Ltd., or Shanghai Kunjia, and Shanghai Chuangzhen Technology Co, Ltd., or Chuangzhen Technology, and its subsidiaries in which Jayin Group holds equity ownership interests, and (ii) contractual arrangements among (x) Shanghai Kunjia (z) the consolidated variable interest entity, or the consolidated VIE, namely, Shanghai Jayin Technology, and its subsidiaries in which Jayin Group holds equity ownership interests, and (ii) constructual arrangements among (x) Shanghai Kunjia, (y) the consolidated variable interest entity, or the consolidated VIE, namely, Shanghai Jayin Technology, a linited liability company established under PRC law, and (z) the shareholders of the consolidated VIE.
-Taisin Group primarily networks in China through its PRC subsidiaries, the consolidated VIE and its subsidiaries are collectively referred to the "VIE Group"), and rely on contractual arrangements among Jiayin Group's PRC subsidiaries, the consolidated VIE and its shareholders to control the business operations of the consolidated VIE.
+The ADSs are listed on the NASDAQ Global Select Market under the symbol "JFIN."
+On August 19, 2024, the last reported sale price of the ADSs on the NASDAQ Global Select Market was USS6.0/ per ADS.
+Jiayin Group is not a Chinese operating company but a Cayman Islands holding company.
+Jiayin Group is a Cayman Islands holding company primarily operating in China through (i) its PRC subsidiaries, including Shanghai Kunjia, Technology, and its subsidiaries in which Jiayin Group holds equity ownership interests, and (ii) contractual arrangements among (x) Shanghai Kunjia, (y) the consolidated variable interest entity, or the consolidated VIE, namely, Shanghai Jayin Technology, Co., Ltd., or Jiayin Technology, a limited liability company established under PRC law, and (z) the shareholders of the consolidated VIE.
+Jayin Group points the subsidiaries, the consolidated VIE and its subsidiaries (the consolidated VIE and its subsidiaries estivated view of the consolidated VIE and its subsidiaries, the consolidated VIE and its subsidiaries (the consolidated VIE.
+This structure provides investors in China through its PRC subsidiaries (the consolidated VIE.
 This structure provides investors with exposure to foreign investment in China-based companies where PRC laws and regulations prohibit or restrict direct foreign investment in operating companies in certain sectors.
-The contractual arrangements are not equivalent to equity ownership in the business of the VIE Group in China.
-Howstors in our ADSs are not purchasing equity interest in our subsidiaries or the VIE Group in China but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands.
-As a result, investors may never directly hold equity interests in our subsidiaries or the VIE Group in China.
+The contractual arrangements are not equivalent to equity interest in our subsidiaries or the VIE Group in China.
+MDSs are not purchasing equity interests in our VIE Group in China.
+As a result, investors may never directly hold equity interest in our Subsidiaries or the VIE Group in China but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands.
+As a result, investors